mtrocadomoreira/ozzy/README.md

 Ozzy exploits the [xarray](https://xarray.dev/) package as well as several other upstream packages to make data manipulation as lazy as possible.

 > [!WARNING]
-> The documentation for the first version of ozzy is still in development.
-The package is not available on PyPI, conda-forge or Zenodo yet, and some links may be broken.
+> The first release of ozzy is still in progress.
+The package is not available on PyPI or conda-forge yet.

 ### **Why ozzy?**